The Beginning

 He called that a win.
 Sort of.

 "How was class?"
-Kaelen asked, eyebrow raised.

 Quin gave him a slow side-eye, as if his friend had just confessed to enjoying taxes.
-"Don't say things like that.
-You'll summon a pop quiz."
+"Don't say things like that, you'll summon a pop quiz."

-But he didn't argue further.
-They both fell into step, heading down the familiar sidewalk trail that wound through a couple of side streets, past a noodle shop, and straight to the haven that awaited them- the little Internet Café tucked between a stationery store and a nail salon.
+They both fell into step, heading down the familiar sidewalk trail that wound through a couple of side streets, past a noodle shop, and straight to the haven that awaited them- the little PC Café tucked between a stationery store and a nail salon.

-It wasn't much, but it had decent PCs, mediocre snacks, and more importantly, freedom.
+It wasn't much, but it had decent computers, mediocre snacks, and more importantly, freedom.
 And his mom knew the drill: call when you're hungry, dying, or ready to go home.
 Otherwise, enjoy your time out.

 Quin shoved his hands into his hoodie pocket, feeling the soft lump of Mordred still tucked inside, and grinned.

-Now this- this was the part of the day worth staying awake for.
+This was the part of the day worth staying awake for.

 The little bell above the door chimed as they pushed into the café, the scent of instant ramen, old wood, and just a hint of fabric softener greeting them like a warm blanket.